MrJoy/BookOfJoy/Outline.md

 # The Book of Jon

-A set of rules I use to build systems.
+This document enumerates the principles and rules that I have come to adhere to when building new systems, particularly at smaller engineering organizations.

 1. Make Things Idempotent
 1. Follow The [Twelve-Factor App](https://12factor.net) Model